 Scott Wolla’s story illustrates that the results can be impressive.
 Wolla became a social studies teacher at Hibbing (Minn.)
 High School in 1996.
 When the opportunity to teach economics opened in 2001, Wolla volunteered, but soon decided he needed help, despite having a degree in social studies education.
 Like many others in this situation, he turned to the MCEE for instruction on suitable materials and lessons plans.
 Before long, he was not only confident, but proficient.
 Wolla coached his students to the national championships in the Council for Economic Education’s Economics Challenge competition three times, culminating in a national championship in 2006; his students have also won the Cargill Global Food Challenge.

-The transition from panic to proficiency taken by Wolla has been repeated by many others; a number of his fellow recipients of the MCEE’s 3M and Thrivent Innovative Educator awards have related similar tales.
+The transition from panic to proficiency taken by Wolla has been repeated by many others.
+As those of you who attend EconFest regularly already know, a number of Wolla’s fellow recipients of the MCEE’s 3M and Thrivent Innovative Educator awards have related similar tales.
 But the case is backed up by research as well as anecdotes.

 After being trained, these teachers used the curriculum to instruct hundreds of students.
 Those students and a control group of similar students who received no instruction were tested both before and after the instruction, and the results were clear.
 Before instruction began, both groups of students correctly answered just under 50 percent of the test questions.
 Afterward, performance was unchanged for the control group, but rose to almost 69 percent correct for the students receiving instruction, a statistically significant improvement.

 In short, well-trained teachers using sound curricula make a difference.
 That logic lies behind the Federal Reserve Bank of Minneapolis’ long partnership with the MCEE, the Montana Council on Economic Education and other economic and personal finance education organizations.
 Our senior officers and economists have worked with the MCEE and others since at least the 1960s.
-We value the opportunities the MCEE provides for talking with K-12 educators about macroeconomics, monetary policy, financial supervision and the role of the Federal Reserve System, as well as its help in publicizing and building participation for our annual economic essay contest.
-And each April we are honored—and honestly, get a huge kick out of—hosting teams from across Minnesota in the final rounds of the MCEE’s two state high school quiz-bowl-like championships, the Economics Challenge and the Personal Finance Decathlon.
+We value the opportunities the MCEE provides for talking with K-12 educators about macroeconomics, monetary policy, financial supervision and the role of the Federal Reserve System, and their help in publicizing and building participation for our annual economic essay contest.
+And each April we are honored—and honestly, get a huge kick out of— hosting teams from across Minnesota in the final rounds of the MCEE’s two state high school quiz-bowl-like championships, the Economics Challenge and the Personal Finance Decathlon.